 b.
 Injury or Damage Caused to Service Personnel.
 Individuals attending a recovery activity, as part of GRT or other recovery activity will be subject to Service regulations covering injury or damage to property whilst on duty.
 The MOD will compensate the individual in accordance with its legal obligations for any injury or damage to property sustained whilst attending a recovery activity, during GRT or other recovery activity, where it is legally liable for the injury or damage to property as the individual's employer.
-The MOD will give no such indemnity if the individual is attending a recovery activity whilst on leave (i.e. not using GRT or recovery activity time).
-If personnel are concerned about their personal liability, they should take out appropriate insurance c.
+The MOD will give no such indemnity if the individual is attending a recovery activity time).
+If SP are concerned about their personal liability, they should take out appropriate insurance c.
 Activity during Annual Leave and Terminal leave.
 There are some instances where an individual wishes to use their Annual Leave and Terminal Leave to undertake a recovery activity, particularly a work placement which will lead to employment on discharge.
-The MOD will not indemnify the individual in respect of any claim for personal injury or damage to property brought by an individual for any injury or damage to property caused by an individual or caused to an individual whilst they are attending such an opportunity whilst on leave.
+The MOD will not indemnify the individual in respect of any claim for personal injury or damage to property brought by an individual for any injury or damage to property brought by an individual whilst they are attending such an opportunity whilst on leave.
 If an individual is concerned about their personal liability, they should take out appropriate insurance.